rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 The confusion matrix shows poor prediction.
 The Accuracy of this model is: 0.5097.

 CFS has reduced the feature space to a point where the model cannot usefully classify a new subject's movements!
+The model overwhelmingly predicts A, B, or C, with classes D and E under‑represented.
+This indicates that the four selected features do not capture the complexity needed to separate the five movement classes for a new subject

+The CFS‑4 feature subset produced limited performance on the held‑out subject, with substantial confusion across all five classes.
+The model tended to collapse predictions into classes A, B, and C, with classes D and E frequently misclassified.

 A model trained on more of the HAR data might achieve better results, still using CFS.